 Vizeum is the secondary global media network within what is now Dentsu Aegis Network, sitting behind lead brand Carat.
 Vizeum presents itself in part as a "challenger" brand, undertaking more flexible or unconventional media assignments.
 More often, however, it is used to resolve account conflicts within Aegis, or to provide a more tailored service to demanding local clients.
 As a result, despite its "challenger" positioning, Vizeum's client list in most markets is divided between genuine alternative brands and a few well-established blue-chips, not least AB InBev, Ikea, Burger King and BMW, which it manages in several markets.
 By the end of 2017, Vizeum claimed 77 offices in 56 countries worldwide.
 Virtually all operate under the Vizeum banner, although in the US the local outpost is actually a subsidiary of larger digital specialist 360i.
 In Spain, Vizeum still uses the Ymedia banner, after the independent agency it acquired there in 2013.
-Recma estimated Vizeum's global billings for 2016 at $10.7bn.
-AdAge estimated global revenues of $319m in 2017.
+COMvergence estimated Vizeum's global billings for 2018 at $4.3bn.
 Thomas Le Thierry is global president, based out of the Paris office, but for the most part the agency reports as part of the local Dentsu Aegis Media entity alongside Carat, iProspect and other units, including dedicated client-specific teams.

 Which clients does Vizeum handle?
 Find out more from the Adbrands Account Assignments database